 Deferred inflows of resources represents an acquisition of net position that applies to a future reporting period and so will not be recognized as an inflow of resources (revenue/expense credit) until that time.
-The District has three items that qualify for reporting in this category.
-First is unavailable revenues reported in the governmental funds when potential revenues do not meet the availability criterion for recognition in the current period.
-This consists of receivables of certain state aid allocations.
-In subsequent periods, when the availability criterion is met, unavailable revenues are reclassified as revenues.
-In the

-District-wide financial statements, unavailable revenues are treated as revenues.
-The second item, reported in the Statement of Net Position, is related to pensions and consists of the District's proportionate share of changes in the collective net pension asset or liability not included in collective pension expense.
-The third item is related to OPEB reported in the district-wide Statement of Net Position and represents the change in the total other postemployment benefits liability not included in OPEB expense.
+The District has one item that qualifies for reporting in this category.
+The item is related to pensions reported in the district-wide Statement of Net Position and consists of the District's proportionate share of changes in the collective net pension asset or liability not included in collective pension expense.